nlathia/blog/_posts/2020-03-15-Testing-SQL-the-hard-way.md

 ),
 ```

-When users finish some set of actions (e.g., completing their profile), we get another event to tell us that the user has completed their signup.
+When users finish some set of actions, we get another event to tell us that the user has completed their signup.
 Here's some more mock data, for those same users:

 ```sql
 signup_completed_events AS (